AmulyaMurududdi/AmulyaMurududdi/README.md

 ## About Me

 I am a Computer Science graduate student at the University of North Texas, specializing in machine learning and data analysis.
-Apart from that I am a fun loving, knowledge seeking and adventurous person.
+I’m a fun-loving, adventurous, and knowledge-seeking individual.

-- 🔭 I’m currently working on innovative projects related machine learning, deep learning, NLP and big data.
+- 🔭 I’m currently working on exciting projects in machine learning, deep learning, NLP, and data analysis, and constantly expanding my expertise in these fields.
-- 👯 I’m looking to collaborate on open-source projects and research in ML/AI.
+- 👯 I’m eager to collaborate on innovative open-source projects in ML/AI.
-- 🤔 I’m looking for an opportunity to improve my skills in ML.
+- 🤔 I’m actively seeking full-time opportunities in machine learning and AI, where I can leverage my skills to solve complex problems and continue growing as a professional.
 - 💬 Ask me about machine learning, deep learning, NLP, data analysis, and big data technologies.
 - 📫 How to reach me: [Amulya.m232@gmail.com](Amulya.m232@gmail.com)
 - ⚡ Fun fact: I love travelling,hiking, and exploring new places.